rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 * Encrypting Secrets as code Prerequisite is substituted with clear text secrets on your local machine.
 * Installing and Configuring Flux Prerequisite: Not using GitOps for the quick start eliminates the need to configure flux, and installation is covered within this guide.
 * HTTPS Certificate and hostname configuration Prerequisites: Are satisfied by leveraging default hostname values and the demo HTTPS wildcard certificate that's uploaded to the Big Bang repo, which is valid for *.bigbang.dev,*.admin.bigbang.dev, and a few others.
 The demo HTTPS wildcard certificate is signed by the Lets Encrypt Free, a Certificate Authority trusted on the public internet, so demo sites like grafana.bigbang.dev will show a trusted HTTPS certificate.
-* DNS Prerequisite: is substituted by making use of your workstation's hostfile.
+* DNS Prerequisite: is substituted by making use of your workstation's Hosts file.

 ## Step 1: Provision a Virtual Machine

 The following requirements are recommended for Demo Purposes:

 * 1 Virtual Machine with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users) should be sufficient.
-* Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux Distro with docker installed should work)
+* Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux distribution with Docker installed should work)
 * Network connectivity to said Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
 Otherwise a Bare Metal server or even a vagrant box Virtual Machine configured for remote ssh works fine.)
-* Note: If your workstation has docker, lots of ram/cpu, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote VM and do local development.
+* Note: If your workstation has Docker, lots of ram/cpu, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote VM and do local development.

 ## Step 2: SSH to Remote VM